 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

 These authentic Jamaican beef patties are so easy to make, taste so good and are the perfect on the go snack.
-Packed full of flavour and spice; you won’t be able to resist this!
+You won’t be able to resist this as it’s packed full of flavour and spice!

-Both the beef filling and pastry is pretty easy to make, you’ll make distinctively yellow patties that are totally irresistible.
+Both the beef filling and pastry is pretty easy to make, and I’ve developed this recipe to get a distinctively yellow colour on the patties every single time.

 What Is A Jamaican Patty?